🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 The corporate tax regime is exceptionally competitive.
 Montenegro levies 9% corporate income tax on taxable profit up to EUR 100,000, rising to 15% above that threshold.
 For most early-stage and mid-size crypto operations, this results in an effective tax rate well below regional competitors.
 Combined with low operational costs in Podgorica, Montenegro presents a compelling cost-efficiency case.

 EU accession note: Montenegro opened EU accession negotiations in 2012 and has progressed further than most Western Balkans candidates.
-If accession is completed, Montenegrin crypto licenses could gain EU MiCA passporting rights — a significant potential upside for current license holders.
+If accession is completed, Montenegrin crypto licences could gain EU MiCA passporting rights — a significant potential upside for current licence holders.

-Digital asset custody CBCG Digital Asset License EUR 20,000
+Digital asset custody CBCG Digital Asset Licence EUR 20,000

-Digital asset exchange (crypto/fiat) CBCG Digital Asset License EUR 50,000
+Digital asset exchange (crypto/fiat) CBCG Digital Asset Licence EUR 50,000

-Operating a digital asset trading platform CBCG Digital Asset License EUR 125,000
+Operating a digital asset trading platform CBCG Digital Asset Licence EUR 125,000

 Digital asset issuance (ICO/ITO) CBCG approval required Case by case